When looking at performance, the question is no longer just whether the return is attractive, but also:

 CIOs can see which strategies scale cleanly, which ones absorb capital quickly, and where small structural changes could free up capacity.
 They can identify cases where capital is tied up without delivering proportional returns, and where redeployment could improve overall fund performance.

 This doesn’t mean reducing risk across the board.
-It means taking risk with intent, backed by a clear understanding of its capital footprint.
+It means taking risk backed with a clear understanding of its capital footprint.

-As margin models become increasingly complex, liquidity bifurcates and hedge funds continue to diversify strategy plays, understanding margin dynamics offer proactive CIOs a clear advantage.
+As margin models become increasingly complex, liquidity bifurcates and hedge funds continue to diversify strategy plays, understanding margin dynamics offers proactive CIOs a clear advantage.

 If you want to understand how much capital your strategies really require, and how margin is shaping your portfolio today, we’d welcome a conversation.